pupudu/queuep/README.md

 ##### No Starvation

 The internal algorithm used in QueueP takes measures to avoid starvation without compromising performance.
 Algorithm is based on the FIFO principle.

+#### Backed by redis
+QueueP supports(optional) redis as the intermediate storage for published data.
+This ensures that queued data is preserved even if the NodeJs application was restarted.

+QueueP v0.0.7 has the redis strategy built in.
+However, redis strategy will be taken out and will be implemented as a plugin.
+This will make the core library even lighter while opening the opportunity to use other methods of intermediate storage such as rabbitMq or nats.

 ### License
 MIT